sid-viscous/musk-crypto-notifier/README.md

 The system is case-insensitive, so as far as it is concerned, `DOGE` is interpreted the same as `doge` and `DoGe`.

+For tweets which contain images, analysis is outsourced to Google Vision API

+Text within the image can be analysed using the same keywords list.

+Features identified by Google Vision API can also be watched for.
+For example, we might want to look out for pictures of dogs.

 ## Future work

-I plan to also include image analysis, to extract text from image attachments using OCR.

-It would also be useful to follow other prominent players in crypto, both for signals of positive and negative impacts.
+It would be useful to follow other prominent players in crypto, both for signals of positive and negative impacts.

 For example, it might be useful to follow government accounts for news of crypto restrictions, taxes etc.